• Raag Tulsikauns •

 S-g-m-d-nN-S

 A creation of Maihar sitarist Kartik Kumar, matching the swara-set of ‘Malkauns double-Ni’ (or ‘Malkauns + Chandrakauns’).
 A consistently strong mamurchana summons unmistakable flavours of the Western ‘Blues Scale’ (SgmMPnS), further accentuated by extended meend between the consecutive Ni positions (…I’ve used the exact same scale as a ‘modal sitar hack’ to play with Open G-tuned blues guitarists: and sitarists such as Rais Khan were directly experimenting with the blues scale as early as 1976).
 Seemingly unperformed by anyone outside the Kumar family, although Kartik once recorded an astonishing surbaharpakhawaj rendition rendition, and his son Niladri has played it live and on a 2010 album (also see their duet below).
 The word ‘Tulsi’ refers to the ‘holy basil’ plant (ocimum tenuiflorum), renowned as an ayurvedic ingredient and used as an aromatic ‘blessed leaf’ in Hindu temple ceremonies, dedicated to the goddess Tulasi (an avatar of Lakshmi).
 Pleasingly, the raga forms an exact murchana of Marwa (from shuddha Ni: compare to others in the set).
 Compare to Kumar’s recording of ‘Chandramukhi‘, a prakriti form which to me sounds indistinguishable from Tulsikauns (indeed, the relationship between the ragas is unclear: perhaps a mistitling is at play…).
-Also browse other ragas created by 20th-century sitarists, including Parameshwari, Madhyami, Monomanjari, ImratkaunsShiv Manjari, Enayetkhani Kanada, and Ek Prakar ki Kauns.
+Browse other ragas created by 20th-century sitarists, including Parameshwari, Madhyami, Monomanjari, ImratkaunsShiv Manjari, Enayetkhani Kanada, and Ek Prakar ki Kauns – and also see my article What does ‘Kauns’ mean?
+A brief survey of all known Kaunsi ragas.

 Raga Masterlist (1000+) •